lhkhoi95/Hangman-CS152/README.md

 Download & Install Docker: https://www.docker.com/products/docker-desktop/

-In the backend directory, run these commands (feel free to replace `spelltrain2` by other name if you prefer):
+In the backend directory, run these commands (feel free to replace `hangman` by other name if you prefer):

 (Important): make sure to have the .env file set up before running these commands (see the first instruction above).

-- `docker build -t spelltrain2 .`
+- `docker build -t hangman .`
-- `docker run -p 8000:8000 spelltrain2`
+- `docker run -p 8000:8000 hangman`

   The API endpoints UI should be accessible via [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs).